Private Company Boards are Smaller and Less Independent

 - Decline in the importance (but still important) of industry expertise.
 This appears to reflect a growing recognition about the importance of attracting ‘outside’ perspective and learning.

-Private business owners interested in solid corporate governance can learn things from their public company counterparts.
+Private business owners interested in solid corporate governance might learn from their public company counterparts.
+Board competency matters.
 Other than ownership, everyone is competing in the same business landscape.